 Waaaah!
 Yes, "as kind as summer", isn't he?
 And he had to think about Celebrían, too: whether their children's absence would somehow effect her health negatively, when she doesn't know what all has happened since she left M-e - Gondor and the Ring War and Aragorn etc. She can't talk with Arwen and see for herself that Arwen chose what was best for her, freely and deliberately.

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter eight two zero five as a four place number.
+In the field marked validation number, enter one zero nine five as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved